facebookresearch/ParlAI/README.md

 - **examples**: contains a few basic examples of different loops (building dictionary, train/eval, displaying data)
 - **tasks**: contains code for the different tasks available from within ParlAI
 - **mturk**: contains code for setting up Mechanical Turk, as well as sample MTurk tasks
+- **messenger**: contains code for interfacing with Facebook Messenger
+- **zoo**: contains code to directly download and use pretrained models from our model zoo

 Each directory is described in more detail below, ordered by dependencies.